-Figure 1 below depicts the Fortigate Firewall 3x monitoring model offered out-of-the-box by the eG Enterprise Suite.
+Figure 1 below depicts the Fortigate Firewall 3x monitoring model offered out-of-the-box by the eG Enterprise.
 As stated earlier, this model focuses on the overall health of the FortiGate Firewall v3 (and its variants).

 Every layer displayed by Figure 1 is mapped to a series of tests, which when executed on the firewall reveals a wealth of performance information pertaining to the firewall.
 These statistics provide quick and accurate answers to the following frequently asked performance-oriented questions:

 - Has the firewall been consuming excessive CPU, memory, and disk resources?

 - Are too many sessions currently active on the firewall?

 - Is the network and data traffic on the firewall cluster unit very heavy?

 - How effective are the anti-virus and IPS mechanisms configured on the firewall cluster unit?
 Have they been able to detect and prevent all attempted attacks?